Want to know everything about the upcoming Jitiya fast? Don’t know what to eat and what not to eat, or what to do? We are here to help you!

 Thus, the generosity and bravery of Jimtuvahana saved the lives of snakes.
 Hence, the day is celebrated as Jivitputrika Vrat where the mothers keep a fast for the wellbeing, good fortune, and longevity of their children.

 The Jitiya fast is celebrated for three consecutive days starting from Saptami and ending on Navami.

 On the first day, Saptami is called the ‘Nahai Khai’.
 On this day, the mothers eat nutritious food that is advised by the elders and priests.

 The second day, Ashtami is the primary day of the fast.
 Mothers observe ‘Nirajala’ fast that is they do not even consume a drop of water.
 They cook delicious meals for the prasad and read the Jitiya Vrat Katha.

-The third day, Navami is called the ‘Paaran’.
-On this day, the mothers take the holy shower in the morning, perform puja offering the meals prepared on Ashtami, and then opening the fast wit the prasad.
+On the third day, Navami is called the ‘Paaran’.
+On this day, the mothers take the holy shower in the morning, perform puja offer the meals prepared on Ashtami, and then open the fast with the prasad.

 When mothers observe Jitiya Fast while not abstaining from water, it is called Khur Jitiya.
 It is not mandatory to refrain from drinking water if you are ill or elderly.

 The dishes made for paaran are rather decided and set for every year.
 There is a meal that is mandatorily cooked.
 Apart from this, you can cook any other dish that you intend to.